b0zk1r/ThermoCore/README.md

 - Input prompts do not include units, so you have to keep track of the units of your works.
 (Can be fixed in future updates, but depends on my laziness)

-- Poor error handling (Program doesnt prompt error for negative pressure value etc.)
+- Poor error handling (Program doesnt prompt error for negative absolute pressure value etc.)

 ## Installation Instructions